sdiehl/wiwinwlh/tutorial.md

 * `IncoherentInstances` - Subsumed by explicit `INCOHERENT` pragmas.
 * `NullaryTypeClasses` - Subsumed by explicit Multiparameter Typeclasses with no parameters.
+* `TypeInType` - Is deprecated in favour of the combination of `PolyKinds` and `DataKinds` and extensions to the GHC typesystem after GHC 8.0.

 <hr/>